 Weddings were traditionally held at the bride’s home or in a temple, but parks, hotels and marriage halls are becoming increasingly popular.
 On the day a wedding altar or “mandapa” is built and covered in flowers.
 All the wedding ceremony takes place in the altar.

 Indian wedding ceremony begins with a mixture of turmeric, sandalwood paste and oils being applied to the couples face and arms.
 In the past this was done to the whole body, but now it is only symbolic, with only a little being rubbed on.
 Then they are showered in flowers.
 After this they perform the rituals that will make them husband and wife.
 First they garland each other and next take seven symbolic steps together representing seven gifts and seven promises.
-Finally they say the vows and they are legally married.
+Finally, they say the vows and they are legally married.
 The bride’s father or guardian takes her hands and puts them in her husband’s giving her to him.
 Now she is no longer a member of her father’s family, but a member of her husband’s.
 After they touch the feet of their elders for luck.

 Marriage ceremony is a long ritual when bride and groom pour on each other enormous quantities of rice for wealth.
 Kilograms, really!
-After everyone have to pour some rice on the couple for blessing and every guest wants to have picture with them.
+After everyone have to pour some rice on the couple for blessing and every guest wants to have a photo with them.
 Imagine how the couple looks like after 4 hours of standing on the stage and taking photos… Good make-up needed for holding smile on the face.

 After the wedding ceremony, the couple go to the groom’s house.
 The bride should be careful to enter the house right foot first for good luck.
 In the evening and late into the night the families and their guests celebrate with dancing, music and food.

 I have been on few weddings as a guest and on several as a worker.
-You might heard about agencies which “sell white people“.
+You might hear about agencies which “sell white people“.
 More about my adventure which those agencies in another post.